makotok/Hanappe/README.md

 ## Contact
 If there is a demand of bug fixes and feature improvements, please register to Github.
 If you want to exchange mail directly, please check my profile.

+## Memo
+I my English is not good.
+Study.